Name: Buzz Bishop

 By: Raeesa Lalani

-In 2003, the Canadian Diabetes Association (CDA), approached Buzz Bishop to be a part of a media campaign.
+In 2003, Diabetes Canada, approached Buzz Bishop to be a part of a media campaign.
 This act of chance turned into a long-term relationship that continues to grow.
 Buzz has worked in newspapers, television, blogs, radio and is a man of the media – he has also become a member of Team Diabetes.
 “Diabetes picked me,” he says.
 While he does not live with the disease, he has become a passionate spokesperson for the cause.

 Buzz participated in the Reykjavik Marathon in 2003 with Team Diabetes, which was a personal accomplishment and a wonderful experience for him.
 Then in 2008 he received the Team Diabetes alumni letter saying the next destination was Easter Island.
 Intrigued by the destination, he decided to lace his sneakers back up and become serious about Team Diabetes.